dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

 Note that it's possible for the live hierarchy to have zoom boxes that don't correspond to any node in the palette.
 In other words, not every zoom box necessarily corresponds to a palette node.
-Non-corresponding zoom boxes are needed, for example, to support the case that a character that isn't in the palette is returned by a language prediction model.
+Non-corresponding zoom boxes are needed, for example, to support the case that a text that isn't in the palette is returned by a language prediction model.
 This is discussed elsewhere in the specification.